octopus-sensing/octopus-sensing/docs/tutorial.rst

 >>> stimulus = ImageStimulus(stimuli_id, os.path.join(stimuli_path, stmulus_name), 5)
 >>> stimulus.show_standalone()

-Similarly we can create an video stimulus.
+Similarly, we can create a video stimulus.
 Octopus Sensing uses `VLC media player <https://www.videolan.org/vlc/>`_ to display video stimuli.
 You should have VLC installed on your system.